-Neither the completion of this offering nor of the Concurrent Convertible Note Offering is contingent on the completion of the other, so it is possible that this offering occurs and the Convertible Note Offering does not occur, and vice versa.
-We cannot assure on what terms the Concurrent Convertible Note Offering will be completed, or at all.
+Neither the completion of this offering nor of the Concurrent Convertible Note Offering is contingent on the completion of each other, so it is possible that this offering occurs and the Convertible Note Offering does not occur, and vice versa.
+We cannot assure on what terms the Concurrent Convertible Note Offering will be completed, if at all.

-We anticipate that the net proceeds from the Convertible Note Offering will be used for [the payment of the cost of the capped call transactions and, together with the net proceeds of this offering, for general corporate purposes, which may include store network expansion, capital expenditure, research and development, sales and marketing, business development, international expansion, working capital, and other general and administrative matters].
+We anticipate that the net proceeds from the Concurrent Convertible Note Offering and this offering will be used for general corporate purposes, which may include store network expansion, unmanned retail initiative, capital expenditure, research and development, sales and marketing, business development, international expansion, working capital, and other general and administrative matters.
 Our management will have considerable discretion in the application of the net proceeds.
 The net proceeds from that offering may be invested with a view towards long term benefits for our shareholders and this may not increase our operating results or market value.
 The failure by our management to apply those funds effectively may adversely affect our operations or business prospects.